Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Methods

 \section{Methods}

-In this work, we extend the capabilities of C3 \cite{aydinoglu2024consensus} by injecting global insights into the local problem.
-While using an LCS model enables C3's real-time performance, this has negative consequences that motivate our approach (\S \ref{subsec:lcs_limitations}).
+We extend the capabilities of local control by injecting global insights into the problem.
+Using an LCS model as in C3 \cite{aydinoglu2024consensus} has negative consequences that motivate our approach (\S \ref{subsec:lcs_limitations}).
 The key is to split the problem into an initial contact-free mode and a subsequent contact-rich mode (\S \ref{sec:methods:separate}).
-The contact-free mode explores globally, setting up the contact-rich mode in a region tractably handled by C3.
-To approximate the new bilevel optimization problem in real-time, we sample low-dimensional end effector locations at the mode switch (\S \ref{sec:methods:sample}).
-In closed-loop, our controller uses progress and cost metrics to autonomously switch between modes (\S \ref{sec:methods:switch}).
+To approximate the new bilevel optimization problem in real time, we sample low-dimensional end effector locations at the mode switch (\S \ref{sec:methods:sample}).
+In closed-loop, our controller autonomously switches between modes based on cost and progress (\S \ref{sec:methods:switch}).
+While our motivation and demonstrations use C3 \cite{aydinoglu2024consensus} as the local contact-rich controller, our hierarchical approach could wrap around other contact-rich controllers, e.g. \cite{cleac2021fast}.